SerpApi Challenges Reddit’s Allegations in Court Showdown

 FAQs

-The outcome could influence whether companies can legally extract information from Google’s search results without infringing copyright or the DMCA.
-It may affect SEO tools and AI data training.
+The article frames the case as a test of whether companies can extract information from Google search results without infringing copyright law or the DMCA.
+That outcome could affect SEO tools and AI data training practices.

 Comments